bethnduta/bethnduta/README.md

 # Hi there<img src="https://user-images.githubusercontent.com/61727167/114547962-cecc6b80-9c67-11eb-9697-b1c5a8c8ff46.gif" width="30px">...
 I'm Beth Nduta.

 ## 🔭 About me
-- A passionate FullStack Software Developer, learning how to build websites with python,Javascript,Angular,Flask and some other cool libraries and frameworks.
-Am pursuing a Software Development course at Moringa School as I finalize my Bachelor's in Business Information Technology coming July 2022
+- A passionate FullStack Software Developer who can build websites with python,Javascript,Angular,Flask and some other cool libraries and frameworks.
+Am a software developer graduate from Moringa School and a BBIT graduate from PAC University.

 ## A Fullstack developer.